 However, they are still employees, no matter how bloated their bank accounts or portfolios.
 Unless they become owners of entities that employ others, they are merely high paid workers dependent on the controlling class of billionaire owners and boards of directors.

 To be sure, some of these individuals must be complimented for using their celebrity platforms to advocate for issues affecting working people.
 However, their numbers are insignificant to the demographic and they remain as outliers to the rest of the working middle class.

 Economists can also muddy up basic, clear definitions of class.

 Guy Standing, prominent British economist came up with a novelty in his 2011 book The Precariat: The New Dangerous Class.
-Standing asserted that we now have an international social class of people who are in a constant state of precarity without predictability or stability in the workforce.
+Standing asserted the an international social class now exists who are in a constant state of precarity without predictability or stability in the workforce.
 He combined the words “proletariat” and “precarious” to arrive with the identifier “precariot.”

 With considerable respect to Professor Standing’s impressive work, this identifier is gratuitous.
 The working people described here are still a demographic in the working class.
 There is no reason to single out these people with a fanciful portmanteau that brings little insight on the composition of the working class.
 This applies to the “gig” economy as well.

 It is consistent with America’s narrative that about 62 percent of employees in the workforce are working class.